Child Find is a legal requirement that schools find all children who have disabilities and who may be entitled to special education services.

 .
 Even infants and toddlers can be evaluated.
 They could then receive help for learning disabilities and developmental delays through the government’s

-early intervention programs.
+programs.
 These programs help parents find out if their young children are on track.
 Then, if needed, the programs can connect families with appropriate services early in the child’s life.

 Parents whose children don’t attend public schools may not know what kind of help is available.
 Schools use various methods to reach those families.
 Outreach efforts can include local media campaigns, notices to parents and notices posted in public places.